sjyn/LahTech/cheatsheets/cup.md

 `cd Desktop ; touch test.c`

-This line tells the terminal to change its current directory into the Desktop, and to create a file called `test.c`.
+This line tells the Terminal to change its current directory into the Desktop, and to create a file called `test.c`.

 ### Windows